liatrio/liatrio-otel-collector/pkg/receiver/gitproviderreceiver/README.md

 ### GitHub

-This receiver primarily interacts with GitHub's GraphQL API.
+The GitHub scraper within this receiver primarily interacts with GitHub's GraphQL API.
 The default rate limit for GraphQL API is 5,000 points per hour (unless your PAT is associated to a GitHub Enterprise Cloud organization then your limit is 10,000).
 The receiver on average costs 4 points per repository.
 This means that the